tolaadisa/ansible_config_mgt/Project12.md

         `cd roles`
         `ansible-galaxy init webserver`

-- Create the directory/files structure manually
+- Create the directory/files structure manually (I will be creating the file sturcutre manually as shown in the structure below. )

 Note: You can choose either way, but since you store all your codes in GitHub, it is recommended to create folders and files there rather than locally on Jenkins-Ansible server.